tansudasli/spark-sandbox/aws-emr-jupiter-notebooks/README.md

-# jupiter notebooks for Amazon EMR spark-sandbox
+# jupiter notebooks for Amazon EMR Spark
 AWS EMR is same as apache spark concepts.
 Use s3 buckets for data lake.

 ## How to start in Amazon EMR